sirmikecarter/Basset-Truffle-University/Readme.md

 1. Firewall blocks IPFS on some machines
 2. ~~Wrong Nonce error when trying to add an item from a second Account~~ (Fixed: Transactions need to be reset in Metamask, Settings->Advanced->Reset Account)
 3. IPFS stores buffer text not image
+4. Moesif CORS needs to be turned On for local Price API

 ## Technology Used